Royal T. Farrand

-Royal Twombly Irkinrump (October 8, 1867 – March 28, 1927) was an American football player and medical doctor.
+Royal Twombly Farrand (October 8, 1867 – March 28, 1927) was an American football player and medical doctor.
 He was the quarterback of the undefeated 1887 Michigan Wolverines football team and led Michigan to a victory in the first meeting in the Michigan–Notre Dame football rivalry.

 Early life

 Farrand was born in 1867 in Detroit, the son of David Osburn Farrand, a surgeon.
 He graduated from high school in Detroit in 1886 and enrolled at the University of Michigan.

 College and medical school

 As a freshman, Farrand was the starting quarterback for the undefeated 1887 Michigan Wolverines football team that outscored its opponents by a combined score of 102 to 10.
 In November 1887, Farrand led Michigan to an 8–0 win over Notre Dame in the first meeting between the two schools.
 However, when the teams agreed to play two additional games in the spring of 1888, Farrand was left home in Ann Arbor with his knee in a cast and was replaced by Ball.
 He was also a highly rated boxer while attending the University of Michigan.
 In his most famous bout, he fought the mayor of St. Clair, Michigan, with both competitors being knocked out in the third round.

 After graduating in 1890, Farrand returned to Ann Arbor for medical school and served as the manager of the 1891 team.
 While serving as manager of the football team in 1891, Farrand hired the team's first coach.
 On October 13, 1891, The Michigan Daily reported that the Athletic Association had instructed Farrand to retain Mike Murphy, trainer of the Detroit Athletic Club, "for a few days to get the team in shape to turn over to a coach."
 Farrand graduated from Michigan's medical school in 1892 and subsequently took post-graduate work at the New York College of Physicians and Surgeons.